-When entering new markets, many sources can be used to find buyers.
-For example, you can approach sector associations to obtain contact details.
-But it is equally important that buyers can find you, especially online.
+When entering the European market for grains, pulses or oilseeds, there are many sources you can use to find buyers.
+One good way is to approach sector associations to obtain contact details.
+It is equally important that buyers can find you, especially online.
 Trade fairs offer a very good platform to interact with buyers in person.
-Whatever promotion tools you use, make sure they are consistent and leave a professional impression.
-Have a look at the following tips and apply them to your company.
+Whatever promotional tools you use, make sure they are consistent and leave a professional impression.

 Contents of this page